-At the scales of concern in the GR-QM era, the contemporary mathematics works well because the discrete aspect of nature is at scales well beyond consideration.
+At the scales of concern in the GR-QM era, the contemporary mathematics works well because the discrete aspect of nature is at scales well below consideration.
 It is as if the discrete nature of particles is like the epsilon-delta that leads to calculus.
 The granularity is so fine, that continuous math works.

-Aren’t these different scales already assumed in physics — quantum vs. classical worlds?
+Aren’t different scales already assumed in physics — quantum vs. classical worlds?
 Yes, but at a different level.
-Classical physics is done at the macroscopic level and quantum physics at the microscopic level represent the progression of science in the GR-QM era.
+Classical physics at the macroscopic level and quantum physics at the microscopic level represent the progression of science in the GR-QM era.
 For many applications, classical models are still quite good.

 If the NPQG model is correct and there are only two fundamental particles types (electrino, positrino) that occupy Euclidean 3D space, then these fundamental particles have real (3D) positions in 3D Euclidean space at all absolute times.
-Not uncertain quantum positions, not curvy spacetime, but real and continuous positions in absolute 3D space and absolute time.
-Then we can add layers of emergent behaviour as groups of particles form certain standard-matter particles, or as they become particles of spacetime, or as they are subjected to the intense energy of a supermassive black hole, or as groups of them become atoms, or molecules.
+No uncertain quantum positions, no curvy spacetime, but real and continuous positions in absolute 3D space and absolute time.
+Then we can add layers of emergent behaviour as groups of particles form composite standard-matter particles, or as they become particles of spacetime, or as they are subjected to the intense energy of a supermassive black hole, or as groups of them become atoms, or molecules.

 “In mathematics, a dynamical system is a system in which a function describes the time dependence of a point in a geometrical space.”Wikipedia